 Pet Acoustics is another feline favorite.
 This Bluetooth speaker is pre-loaded with hours of calming music designed specifically for cats by a veterinarian.
 Look for the green speaker – it’s for cats.
 Pet Acoustics also makes a wonderful blue speaker loaded with calming music for dogs!

 Pheromones play an important role in your cat’s life.
 Cats use pheromones for marking territory, to indicate a mood, to establish boundaries, and much more.
 This invisible, odorless substance is a cat’s most complex language and preferred method of communication.
 That’s why pheromones are also important to you as a cat owner.
 Using pheromones in your home can significantly reduce stress and help cats get along better with one another, with their humans, and most importantly, help them to stay calm and comfortable in times of stress.

-Feliway has studied cats for years and have developed one of the best pheromone compilations.
+Feliway has studied cats for years and has developed one of the best pheromone compilations.
 Choose from wipes, diffusers, or spray to keep your cats relaxed.
 These products have been clinically proven to stop spraying, scratching, and aggression in nine out of ten cats tested.